Darren Hansen - School Director

 Mrs. Elmore is also a Licensed Massage Therapist since 1998.
 She and her family moved to Bend in 2003 when they fell in love with the small community feel paired with its vibrant, bustling life full of family-friendly activities.
 She says, “I’ve always appreciated when children are allowed to be a part of the community.
 And, it’s inspiring to be surrounded by the great outdoors; hiking, biking, river play, all the things I love to do.”

-Megan Allsopp - Grade 5
+Meghan Allsopp - Grade 5

 Meghan Allsopp is a lifelong learner.
 From a young age, the outdoors was her favorite classroom wherever her family moved and travelled.
 She learned to be adaptive and very curious, handling new experiences with patient ease.
 College brought her to the University of Vermont where she majored in Studio Art and Psychology.
 There she volunteered for the Outdoor Program and Student Life; teaching canoeing, rock climbing, backpacking and other wilderness skills as well as hosting cultural and art-based events for the community.
 Her love of farming and gardening took her to teach at school gardens, farms, and a therapeutic horticultural program for adolescents and young adults in Hawaii.

-Kelly Morton - Grade 4
+Kelly St. Lawrence - Grade 4

-Kelly Morton grew up in central Oregon, exploring the mountains and rivers surrounding this beautiful place.
+Kelly St. Lawrence grew up in central Oregon, exploring the mountains and rivers surrounding this beautiful place.
 She has been inspired to teach since she was young, with a strong passion and care for children and their potential.
 She is beloved by her young students and their families—in the classroom and beyond, she brings a peaceful attentiveness and sparkling enthusiasm to the daily rhythms.

-Miss Morton graduated Prescott College with a Bachelor of Arts in Social Justice Education, and a minor in Environmental Ethics.
+Kelly graduated Prescott College with a Bachelor of Arts in Social Justice Education, and a minor in Environmental Ethics.
 These values are a living part of how she is as a teacher and active community member, both in and out of the school.
 Prior to WSB, Kelly taught at a non-profit educational program (Urban Gardens) in Oakland, California, and taught gardening and permaculture blocks at the high school level.
 She is in her third year of Waldorf training at the Micha-el Institute in Portland, Oregon, on her way to completing her certification.

-Miss Morton came to Waldorf education through a desire to be a part of a caring and creative school community; one that honors the natural rhythms of the earth, and the importance of tradition.
+Mrs. St. Lawrence came to Waldorf education through a desire to be a part of a caring and creative school community; one that honors the natural rhythms of the earth, and the importance of tradition.

 Caroline Hermes - Grade 3